bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/rains-and-kathina.md

 One may take leave using one's own language, or the Pali:

-‘Sattāha-karaṇīyaṃ kiccaṃ me-v-atthi tasmā mayā gantabbaṃ, imasmiṃ sattāh'abbhantare nivattissāmi.’
+‘Sattāha-karaṇīyaṁ kiccaṁ me-v-atthi tasmā mayā gantabbaṁ, imasmiṁ sattāh'abbhantare nivattissāmi.’

 ‘*I have an obligation which must be fulfilled within seven days.
 Therefore I